TreeBASE/treebase/doc/v3/user-story-06-technical.md

 ## Navigation Flow

-*TODO: Document how users navigate through these pages*
+*TODO: Document how users navigate through these pages in the form of a mermaid plot*

 ```
 [Documentation Home] --> [API Reference]